-In the formula retrieval task, participants were presented with one formula from a 2019 question used in Task 1, and asked to return a ranked list of up to 1,000 formula instances from questions or answers from the evaluation epoch (2018)
+In the formula retrieval task, participants were presented with one formula from a 2019 question used in Task 1, and asked to return a ranked list of up to 1,000 formula instances from questions or answers from the evaluation epoch (2018 or earlier).
+Formulae were returned by their identifiers in math-container tags and the companion TSV LATEX formula index file, along with their associated post identifiers.